Change Data Capture, CDC, Database Replication, Data Synchronization, Real-time Data

 As CDC pipelines become critical infrastructure, proper governance and observability become essential.
 Without visibility into data flows, organizations struggle to debug issues, ensure data quality, and maintain compliance.

-Governance platforms provide unified visibility across CDC pipelines built on Kafka, enabling teams to:
+Governance platforms like Conduktor provide unified visibility across CDC pipelines built on Kafka, enabling teams to:

-• Track data lineage from source databases through Kafka topics to downstream consumers
+• Data Lineage: Trace data flows from source databases through Kafka topics to downstream consumers, understanding the complete CDC pipeline

-• Enforce data governance policies on change event streams
+• Governance Policies: Enforce data governance rules on change event streams, including schema validation and data classification

 This visibility is particularly valuable when managing multiple CDC sources feeding a data platform, where understanding data provenance and ensuring consistency across replicated systems requires centralized monitoring.